IsraelAde/dataquest-projects/README.md

 This project is focused primarily on the cleaning of data to enable thte data set to be used in analysis.

 ### Project 9 : [Working with Data Downloads](https://github.com/IsraelAde/dataquest-projects/tree/add-projects/Project%209%20-%20Working%20with%20Data%20Downloads)

+This project is focused around the manipulation of files using the command line.